angely0694/angely0694/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying on ...
+- 🌎:books: I’m currently studying on ...
 ENCiT
 - 🌱 I’m currently learning ... ambiental science
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...